eamonnaobrien/Monomial/README.md

 The code is based on the paper:

 Z. B'acskai, D.L.
 Flannery, and E.A.
 O'Brien.
-"Classifying finite monomial linear groups of prime degree".
+"Classifying finite monomial linear groups of prime degree in characteristic zero".
 Preprint 2020.

 ===========================